H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Construction of the new subsolution

-satisfies (\ref{ec RJ+1}), so $(v_{J+1},B_{J+1},p_{J+1},R_{J+1})$ is a subsolution in the sense of \cref{def subsolution}.
-In the following sections we will check that it satisfies all of the estimates claimed in \cref{prop stages} and, in particular, that this error $E_{J+1}$ is sufficiently small.

-We anticipate that the most problematic term in $E_{J+1}$ is $S_3$.
-Indeed, one encounters terms $S_1$ and $S_2$ when doing convex integration for the Euler equations, and dealing with them is by now fairly standard.
-In addition, smallness of $S_4$ follows from smallness of the perturbations $b_{J+1}$, $w_c$ and $w_\phi$, as well as $\gamma_J^{ \mu}$ being a good approximation of $\gamma_J$.
-However, estimating $S_3$ is extremely challenging due to the complex structure of $w_\phi$.
+We claim that with our definitions for the new velocity $v_{q+1}$ and magnetic field $B_{q+1}$, the new Reynolds stress will be suitably small, meaning that \eqref{inductive cota Rq C0} and \eqref{inductive cota Rq C1} will hold for $q+1$.
+Sections~\ref{section estimates diffeo}-\ref{section matrix} are devoted to proving the necessary bounds.
+We anticipate that the most problematic term is $S_2$.
+Indeed, the other terms are similar to the expressions that one encounters when doing convex integration for the Euler equations, and dealing with them is by now fairly standard.
+However, estimating $S_2$ is extremely challenging due to the complex structure of $w_\phi$.
 This is one of the most delicate parts of our construction, along with estimating $w_\phi$ itself.